salesforce/sa11y/packages/jest/README.md

 -   a11y errors can be transformed into their own test failures using the sa11y custom test result processor
     -   `jest --json --outputFile results.json --testResultsProcessor node_modules/@sa11y/jest/dist/resultsProcessor.js`
     -   This would extract the a11y errors from the original tests and create additional test failures with the WCAG version, level, rule ID, CSS selectors as key
-        -   bringing a11y metadata to forefront instead of being part of stack-traces.
+        -   bringing a11y metadata to forefront instead of being part of stacktrace
     -   The JSON output can be transformed into JUnit XML format e.g., using [jest-junit](https://github.com/jest-community/jest-junit)

 ## Caution